liveplant/liveplant.io/README.md

 ## Development

 You need node and npm installed.
 I recommend you install node with [nvm][].
-You need [make][] and a unix-like environment to build the project.

 - `npm run dev` runs the development server.
 The development server hot reloads when changes are made.